EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Findings

 \subsubsection{The Value of \systemName Features in Enhancing UX Evaluation}

-We observed how the use of individual features and the combined use of different features of \systemName enhances the user experience.
-In Figure \ref{fig:mental}, we summarized a group of prototypical questions that UX researchers asked themselves when developing their UX evaluation plans, annotated from think-aloud data during participants' thought processes, which highlighted five perceived benefits of AI: justify, inform, support self-critique, streamline, and vision.
+We observed how the use of individual features and the combined use of different features in \systemName enhanced the user experience.
+In Figure \ref{fig:mental}, we summarized a set of prototypical questions that UX researchers asked themselves while developing their UX evaluation plans, annotated from think-aloud data collected during participants' thought processes, which highlighted five perceived benefits of AI: justify, inform, support self-critique, streamline, and vision.

-Participants mentioned how AI could be used to \textit{\textbf{Inform}} them knowledge in prior literature, e.g., to quickly \textit{“suggest relevant literature}” (P15, 18), \textit{“summarize existing evaluation methods based on the research context”} (P3, P11), supporting researchers in understanding appropriate metrics by providing \textit{“definitions”} (P8), \textit{“citations” }(P3), \textit{“how it can be used”} (P16), and “constructs adopted” (P17).
+Participants mentioned that AI could be used to \textbf{inform} them by providing knowledge from prior literature, e.g., to quickly \textit{“suggesting relevant literature}” (P15, 18), \textit{“summarizing existing evaluation methods based on the research context”} (P3, P11).
+AI also supported researchers in understanding appropriate metrics by offering \textit{“definitions”} (P8), \textit{“citations” }(P3), \textit{“how it can be used”} (P16), and information on “constructs adopted” (P17).
 For example, P19 combined the \textbf{\texttt{Index}} and \texttt{\textbf{Metrics List}} features.
-P9 initially felt that \systemName did not accurately capture their intention.
+P9 initially felt that \systemName did not accurately capture their intentions.
 They proposed a version control system, but \systemName recommended metrics that were more likely to measure "machine learning efficiency," such as accuracy.
-However, after changing a few indexes (e.g., adding two design novelties: graph-based version control, and automated design documentation), they found \systemName suggested new metrics, such as interaction experience, overall satisfaction, perceived usability, and task success, to be much more accurate and aligned with their research.
+However, after modifying a few indexes (e.g., adding two design novelties: graph-based version control, and automated design documentation), they found that \systemName suggested new metrics, such as interaction experience, overall satisfaction, perceived usability, and task success, that were much more accurate and aligned with their research.